Charleston church shooting: Trial

 On October 1, the federal trial was pushed back to at least January 2016 to give prosecutors and Roof's attorneys more time to prepare.
 On December 1, the trial was postponed again to an unknown date.
 Both Roof and his friend, Joey Meek (who was accused of misprision of felony and lying to investigators about Roof's plans), were to reappear in federal court on February 11, 2016, while their lawyers held a bar meeting with prosecutors to discuss their cases.
 On November 7, 2016, U.S. District Judge Richard Gergel postponed jury selection until November 9, later postponing the process again until November 21.
 Gergel later postponed the jury selection to November 28.
 On November 28, a federal judge granted a motion by Roof to represent himself.
 On December 4, Roof made a handwritten request of Gergel, asking for his defense team for the guilt phase of his federal death penalty trial.
 On December 5, 2016, Gergel allowed Roof to hire back his lawyers for the guilt phase of his trial.
 On December 6, 2016, a federal judge denied a motion by Roof's defense team to delay Roof's trial.

 The decision to seek the death penalty for Roof was a campaign topic in the 2016 Democratic presidential primaries, with Hillary Clinton supporting the Justice Department's decision and Bernie Sanders opposing it.

 In November 2016, Roof was declared competent to stand trial for the crimes.
 In January 2017, following a second competency evaluation, Roof was again deemed competent.

 Roof's trial began on December 7, 2016; witnesses gave testimony describing the shooting in graphic detail.
 On December 15, 2016, Roof was found guilty of all 33 federal charges against him.
 For the sentencing phase of the federal trial, Roof dismissed his attorneys and insisted on representing himself.
 In a statement to the court at his sentencing hearing on January 4, 2017, Roof offered no apology or explanation, saying "There's nothing wrong with me psychologically."
 At the hearing, prosecutors introduced into evidence a two-page excerpt from a journal written by Roof from jail six weeks after his arrest, in which Roof composed a white supremacist manifesto, writing: "I would like to make it crystal clear, I do not regret what I did.
 I am not sorry.
 I have not shed a tear for the innocent people I killed."

 Sentence

 Roof was sentenced to death by the federal court on January 10, 2017, and to life in prison without parole by the state courts on April 10, 2017.

-On December 23, 2024, outgoing President Joe Biden announced that he would be granting clemency to 37 out of 40 inmates on federal death row and commute their death sentences to life imprisonment.
+On December 23, 2024, outgoing President Joe Biden announced that he would be granting clemency to 37 out of 40 inmates on federal death row and commute their death sentences to life imprisonment without parole.
 However, Roof did not receive clemency, because Biden stated that the death penalty should only be reserved for the worst of capital cases, including "cases of terrorism and hate-motivated mass murder".